mauryaavinash95/mauryaavinash95.github.io/_posts/2018-01-10-how-react-works.md

 Diagramatically,
 ![Diagramatic Relation]({{site.baseurl}}/images/how-react-works/relationship.png)

 Now consider there's a change in `element_2` and `element_3`.
-What the stack reconciler does is that it compares the current tree, with the new changes and as soon as it notices a difference between the currently compared element, say `element_2`, it goes on to update the DOM of that corrosponding element.
+What the stack reconciler does is that it compares the current tree, with the new changes and as soon as it notices a difference between the currently compared element, say `element_2`, it goes on to update the DOM of that corresponding element.
 Only once that is done, it goes on to compute the changes in next element `element_3` and then repaints it in the DOM.
 This is due to the fact that JS is single threaded, there's only one worker process/thread to take care of computation and painting, and no matter how fast these computations and DOM manipulations happen, this inconsistency will always be there, the state of the application would be prone to inconsistency by this mechanism.

 Diagramatically,